itamarbarry/PairEyewear_SQL_Project/README.md

 It focuses on business analysis of data from [**Pair Eyewear**](https://paireyewear.com), a website that sells customizable glasses and sunglasses.
 The main process represented is the purchase of various types of eyewear and accessories.

-This project involved designing a customized database, executing advanced SQL queries to extract insights, and building analytical dashboards to support data-driven business decisions.
+This project involved designing and building a relational database from scratch (including ERD modeling), generating synthetic data to populate the database, executing advanced SQL queries to extract insights, and building analytical dashboards to support data-driven business decisions.

 **Overall Project Grade:** 95/100